 - Pour batter into prepared loaf pan.
 In a small bowl, combine sugar and cinnamon for topping.
 Sprinkle over top of bread until evenly coated (you may not use all of the cinnamon sugar mixture).

-- Bake for about 50 to 55 minutes, OR until a toothpick inserted into the center comes out clean or with crumbs, or bread pops back when pressed gently on top (baking times will vary based on your oven and type of pan used).
+- Bake for about 50 to 55 minutes, OR until a toothpick inserted into the center comes out clean/with dry crumbs, or bread reaches 200 to 205 degrees Fahrenheit in the center (baking times will vary based on your oven and type of pan used).

 - Allow bread to cool completely on the counter before removing from pan and slicing.